ruankie/f1-2019-telemetry/docs/source/telemetry-specification.rst

+.. _telemetry-specification:

 ======================================
 F1 2019 Telemetry Packet Specification
 ======================================

 .. note::

-   This specification was copied (with minor editorial changes) from the CodeMasters forum topic describing the F1 2019 telemetry UDP packet specification as found here:
+   This specification was copied (with minor corrections as listed below) from the CodeMasters forum topic describing the F1 2019 telemetry UDP packet specification as found here:

    https://forums.codemasters.com/topic/38920-f1-2019-udp-specification/